All I Need Is a Miracle: Music video

 The music video for "Silent Running (On Dangerous Ground)" ends with footage of Mike + The Mechanics performing the song at a restaurant, and segues into the video for "Miracle".
-In the video, "All I Need is a Miracle" is the final song in the band's fictional set, so Mike + The Mechanics' tour manager (played by Roy Kinnear) attempts to settle up with the restaurant owner (played by Victor Spinetti) for the agreed sum of £250.
+In the video, "All I Need is a Miracle" is the final song in the band's fictional set, so Mike + The Mechanics' tour manager, Roy (played by Roy Kinnear), attempts to settle up with the restaurant owner (played by Victor Spinetti) for the agreed sum of £250.
 However, the owner points out that due to the gig being arranged at the last minute, the restaurant is more than half empty, and refuses to pay.
-Moreover, he threatens to hold all the band's equipment (and "the guitarist's right arm" the early airings) as collateral until he is paid £500.
+Moreover, he threatens to hold all the band's equipment (and "the guitarist's right arm", in the early airings) as collateral until he is paid £500.

-The bulk of the video then alternates between the band's performance (with Paul Carrack acting as the bassist) and the manager's adventures in trying to acquire the necessary £500.
-The manager's conflicts get worse when a Chinese hoodlum swipes his money while riding a bike.
-The manager runs after the thief and follows him to the basement of a restaurant in Chinatown where his money is being gambled away.
+The bulk of the video then alternates between the band's performance (with Paul Carrack acting as the bassist) and Roy's adventures in trying to acquire the necessary £500.
+Roy conflicts get worse when a Chinese hoodlum swipes his money while riding a bike.
+Roy runs after the thief and follows him to the basement of a restaurant in Chinatown where his money is being gambled away.
 There he attempts to gamble his money back by playing mah-jong.
 However, as he is winning, the thief and his cronies kick him out of the building.
 As he sits in despair, he is consoled by a stray dog, which is soon whisked away by its owner.
 His luck changes when the grateful Rolls-Royce-driving owner hands him a large amount of money for "finding" the dog.
-The manager returns to the restaurant, pays the owner the £500, and gives the change to Rutherford, telling him to split it amongst the band.
+Roy returns to the restaurant, pays the owner the £500, and gives the change to Rutherford, telling him to split it amongst the band.
 The blissfully unaware Rutherford quips the video's punch line, "That's an easy way to make a living."